Unity Railways, PA track plan HO

 The Layout

 This track plan represents the Library Branch and a portion of the Montour’s mainline during the ’60s and ’70s.
-In addition to the Montour #10 tipple, the Montour #4 tipple on the mainline at Hills is represented along with … Read more
+In addition to the Montour #10 tipple, the Montour #4 tipple on the mainline at Hills is represented along … Read more

 L&N KD Sub track plan HO